talhaKaratas/easy-and-fast-auth/README.md

 };
 ```

-Then use this object as a parameter of the simpleAuth function.
+Then use this object as a parameter of the fastAuth function.

 ```javascript
 fastAuth(authConfig);